libreswitch/ops/tests/bgp/bgp_test.md

 The test case is considered failing in the following cases:

 - The advertised routes from the peers are not present in the output from the **show ip bgp** command and fails during verification.
-- The BGP daemon is not running on at least one of the switches and fails during verification.
+- The eBGP daemon is not running on at least one of the switches and fails during verification.
-- The BGP configurations are not applied successfully and the test fails during verification.
+- The eBGP configurations are not applied successfully and the test fails during verification.